DFE/MONK/doc/source/codingstyle.rst

 In General
 ----------

- * Avoid features specific to your python binary.
-That includes your language version as well as the interpreter you are using, i.e., CPython, Jython or Pypy.
+ * Avoid features specific to your Python binary.
+That includes your language version as well as the interpreter you are using, e.g., CPython, Jython, or Pypy.
  * Every line should consist of `79 characters`_ at most.
  * No line should contain more than one statement.